elysewong/recipes-analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
 The observed difference in mean submission year between missing and non-missing recipes was ~0.73, indicating that recipes without ratings tend to be substantially newer.
 When we permuted the missingness indicator 10,000 times, none of the simulated mean differences were as extreme as the observed one, yielding a p-value of approximately 0.
-This provides strong evidence that missingness in avg_rating depends on submission year.
+Since the p-value (~0) is less than 0.05, we reject the null hypothesis.
+This test provides statistical evidence that the missingness of avg_rating depends on the year the recipe was submitted.

+Next, we can examine whether the missingness of the 'avg_rating' column depends on the number of ingredients in a recipe.
+We suspect the missingness of the avg_rating column does not depend on the number of ingredients, but we will still investigate!
+<iframe
+  src="assets/nmar_permutation_3.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>
+The normalized histograms above illustrate the distribution of the number of ingredients in recipes with and without missing average ratings.
+The shapes of the two distributions appear quite similar, suggesting that the number of ingredients does not significantly influence whether a recipe has a missing average rating.
+However, we can perform a permutation test to formally assess this.

 ## **Hypothesis Testing**